So — you need to learn how to write better.

 That's where Writing Whatever comes in.
 It is a complete program that follows a logical sequence—from sentences, to paragraphs, to essays and beyond.
 It is distinguished by its use of real authors to serve as models, and a truly unique method that is copyrighted and proven over decades.

-I own that copyright, and I have been teaching the program for decades.
-I believe that everyone who writes, and everyone who teaches writing, should know “The System.”
+I own that copyright, and I believe that everyone who writes, and everyone who teaches writing, should know “The System.”

 These three lessons are the absolute foundation of everything that follows in the Writing Whatever program.
 I predict that after just an hour of your time, you will have a new understanding of writing as you have never known it before.
 And there's still 57 more lessons!

 Click Sentence, Paragraph, Essay, and Teacher's Guide in the top menu to find out more about all of the courses.

 “I learned more about writing in the first three days of this course than I did in my last three years in high school.”—A Write for College graduate

 “Don, here is an excerpt from [my daughter's] acceptance letter from Brown: 'Your many accomplishments in and out of the classroom impressed the Board of Admissions, as did the strength and insight of your writing.
 We were particularly struck by your sensitive essay about your mother.'
 I can't thank you enough for your help with her essay and for the course.
 Her writing ability really blossomed over the summer.
 We are both very grateful for your amazing support.
 I can't say enough about the power of your course and your coaching.”—Mother of a graduate